FernandoAiresCastello/TileGameLib/README.md

 **Main project:**

-- [TGL.lib](https://github.com/FernandoAiresCastello/TileGameToolkit/tree/master/TGL) is a C/C++ static library.
+- [TGL.lib](https://github.com/FernandoAiresCastello/TileGameToolkit/tree/master/TGL) is a C/C++ static library built on top of [SDL2](https://www.libsdl.org/).
 Under active development as of 2023.

 **Side projects:**

-The following projects are part of the TileGameLib toolkit, but are otherwise completely independent of the main project.
+The following projects are also part of the TileGameLib toolkit, but are otherwise completely independent of the main project.
 These side projects are all located under the [Other](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other) subdirectory:

-- [Unity TileGameLib](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other/UnityTileGameLib) is an experimental version of TGL using C# scripts for the Unity game engine.
+- [Unity TileGameLib](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other/UnityTileGameLib) contains a collection of C# scripts for use in the [Unity](https://unity.com/) game engine.
+Under active development as of 2023

 - [TGL TilePaint](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other/TGLTilePaint) is a standalone C# desktop app for drawing 8x8 or 16x16 tiles in the TGL format.